root@krueger:~/products/simdex$ cat README

 Project stack

-SimDex is a browser-first product with backend logic, account systems, and market integrations driving the surface.
+SimDex is a browser-first product with backend logic, account systems, and live market context driving the surface.

 Backend